rabanti-github/PicoXLSX/README.md

 Place all .CS files from the PicoXLSX source folder into your project.
 You can place them into a sub-folder if you wish.
 The files contains definitions for workbooks, worksheets, cells, styles, meta-data, low level methods and exceptions.

 # Usage
-The [Demo project](https://github.com/rabanti-github/PicoXLSX/tree/master/Demo) contains seven simple use cases.
+The [Demo project](https://github.com/rabanti-github/PicoXLSX/tree/master/Demo) contains eight simple use cases.
 You can find also the full documentation in the [Documentation-Folder](https://github.com/rabanti-github/PicoXLSX/tree/master/Documentation) or as C# documentation in the .CS files.<br>
 See also: [Getting started in the Wiki](https://github.com/rabanti-github/PicoXLSX/wiki/Getting-started)